jellyfin-archive/jellyfin-docs/general/clients/skins.md

 # CSS Customization

 Custom CSS provides interface customization such as changing colors or modifying behavior.
 Here are a collection of community scripts available.
-Currently, the css modifications only work on WEBUI.
+Currently, the CSS modifications only work on the web client.
 To implement these changes, go to Dashboard > General > Custom CSS.

 ![image](https://user-images.githubusercontent.com/20715731/73392971-d1cc7d80-42a8-11ea-8552-3d311655ea37.png)